-The College of daily management has the power to take all actions and decisions that do not go beyond the needs of the daily life of the Company, as well as those actions and decisions that do not justify the intervention of the Board of Directors, the sole director or the Management Committee because of their minor importance or urgency.
+The Executive Committee has the power to take all actions and decisions that do not go beyond the needs of the daily life of the Company, as well as those actions and decisions that do not justify the intervention of the Board of Directors, the sole director or the Executive Committee because of their minor importance or urgency.

-4.2 Appointment of the members of the College of daily management
+4.2 Appointment of the members of the Executive Committee

-The members of the College of daily management are appointed by the Board of Directors and are chosen from among the candidates proposed by the CEO.
+The members of the Executive Committee are appointed by the Board of Directors and are chosen from among the candidates proposed by the CEO.
 If the CEO needs to be appointed, this will be done on the initiative of the chairman of the Board of Directors.

-4.3 Composition of the College of daily management
+4.3 Composition of the Executive Committee

-The College of daily management has a minimum of 3 and a maximum of 5 members, including all executive directors, and is composed as follows:
+The Executive Committee has a minimum of 3 and a maximum of 5 members, including all executive directors, and is composed as follows:

-- · a chief executive officer (CEO) who also acts as chairman of the College of daily management;
+- a chief executive officer (CEO) who also acts as chairman of the Executive Committee;

 - a chief financial officer (CFO); and

 - a chief operating officer (COO).

-If a position is (temporarily) not filled, the College of daily management will consist of the remaining members listed above.
-If the position of CEO is not filled, the Board of Directors decides who will chair the College of daily management.
+If a position is (temporarily) not filled, the Executive Committee will consist of the remaining members listed above.
+If the position of CEO is not filled, the Board of Directors decides who will chair the Executive Committee.

-In principle, the term of office of the members of the College of daily management is indefinite.
+In principle, the term of office of the members of the Executive Committee is indefinite.

-4.4 Responsibilities of the chairman of the College of daily management
+4.4 Responsibilities of the chairman of the Executive Committee

-The chairman of the College of daily management has the following powers:
+The chairman of the Executive Committee has the following powers:

-- He chairs the meetings of the College of daily management and organises its proper functioning; - He prepares the agenda, ensures the efficiency of the meetings and provides appropriate reporting; - He supports and advises the other members of the College of daily management in the performance of their individual operational responsibilities; - He ensures continuous communication and dialogue with the chairman of the Board of Directors in an open and positive environment and discusses with him all matters necessary for the proper harmony between the College of daily management and the Board of Directors; - He reports to the Board of Directors on the main initiatives and decisions taken by the College of daily management in the performance of its duties.
+- He chairs the meetings of the Executive Committee and organises its proper functioning; - He prepares the agenda, ensures the efficiency of the meetings and provides appropriate reporting; - He supports and advises the other members of the Executive Committee in the performance of their individual operational responsibilities;

+- He ensures continuous communication and dialogue with the chairman of the Board of Directors in an open and positive environment and discusses with him all matters necessary for the proper harmony between the Executive Committee and the Board of Directors; - He reports to the Board of Directors on the main initiatives and decisions taken by the Executive Committee in the performance of its duties.